Customize Maia with Context Files

 Where are context files stored?

-- To view your context files, navigation to
+- To view your context files, navigate to

 .matillion/maia/rules/